fghamacha/property-adwatch/readme.md

 We use Python's BeautifulSoup library to parse and manipulate HTML content returned by the website,

+- In Python web scraping, the select_one method is used to select the first matching element based on a given CSS selector

 ```py
 from bs4 import BeautifulSoup
 import requests